EmbeddingGemma, MRL, InfoNCE, Embed vs. Decode

 Both Qwen3 Embedding (released back in June) and EmbeddingsGemma now come with baked-in MRL, which means this approach is no longer experimental.
 It’s becoming the mainstream frontier for Transformer embeddings.

-For this issue, I have created five new sets of worksheets.
+For this issue, I have created five new sets of drawings.

 Decode